Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 PowerShell Mode (mode=0)

 PowerShell mode uses inline CLR (Common Language Runtime — the .NET execution engine) hosting to run PowerShell within the BOF thread, without spawning powershell.exe or pwsh.exe.
-The reason for this complexity (rather than simply calling CreateProcessWithTokenW with powershell.exe as the executable) is OPSEC: spawning powershell.exe creates a new process that EDR immediately subjects to enhanced monitoring — script block logging, AMSI scanning, and command-line argument inspection.
-By hosting the CLR inside the existing Demon process, the PowerShell engine runs as a library call within an already-running process, which is significantly harder for EDR to detect.
-The tradeoff is implementation complexity: inline CLR hosting requires manually walking COM vtables, managing AppDomains, and handling the many quirks of the .NET runtime.
+The reason for this complexity (rather than simply calling CreateProcessWithTokenW with powershell.exe as the executable) is OPSEC: spawning powershell.exe creates a new process that defenders typically subject to enhanced monitoring — script block logging, AMSI scanning, and command-line argument inspection — and the parent-child relationship Demon → powershell.exe is itself a common detection signal.
+By hosting the CLR inside the existing Demon process, the PowerShell engine runs as a library call within an already-running process, removing those particular signals (a managed-code memory region inside the Demon and a loaded clr.dll are still observable, so this is not detection-free — it just shifts the surface that needs to be analyzed).
+The tradeoff is implementation complexity: inline CLR hosting requires manually walking COM vtables, managing AppDomains (an AppDomain is a logical isolation boundary inside a single CLR instance — like a “sub-process” within the .NET runtime that lets you load and unload assemblies without affecting the rest of the process), and handling the many quirks of the .NET runtime.
 The flow is:

 - Syscall infrastructure init —